open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/logs.md

 ## Log Appender / Bridge

-As an application developer it is important for you to understand, that the **Logs Bridge API** should not be called by you directly, as it is provided for logging library authors to build log appenders / bridges.
-Instead you use your preferred logging library and configure it to use an log appender (or log bridge) that is able to emit logs into an OpenTelemetry LogRecordExporter.
+As an application developer, the **Logs Bridge API** should not be called by you directly, as it is provided for logging library authors to build log appenders / bridges.
+Instead, you just use your preferred logging library and configure it to use an log appender (or log bridge) that is able to emit logs into an OpenTelemetry LogRecordExporter.

+OpenTelemetry language SDKs offer this functionality.

 ## Logger Provider